cseas/ml-projects/README.md

 I concluded that Naive Bayes is great for text -- it’s faster and generally gives better performance than an SVM for this particular problem.
 Of course, there are plenty of other problems where an SVM might work better.
 Knowing which one to try when you’re tackling a problem for the first time is part of the art and science of machine learning.
 In addition to picking your algorithm, depending on which one you try, there are parameter tunes to worry about as well, and the possibility of overfitting (especially if you don’t have lots of training data).

+## Custom K Nearest Neighbors CLassifier
+In this project, I wrote a simple implementation of the K Nearest Neighbors classifier, one of the simplest classifiers around.
+I've written my own version of the "fit" and "predict" functions for the KNeighborsClassifier class, replacing it by implementing a custom class, keeping the rest of the pipeline the same as scikit-learn.

 ## Iris Flower Data Set

 [Iris](https://en.wikipedia.org/wiki/Iris_flower_data_set) is a classic machine learning problem.
 In it, you want to identify what type of flower you have, based on different measurements like the length and width of the petal.
 The dataset includes three different types of flowers.
 They're all species of Iris - Setosa, Versicolor, and Virginica.
 We're given 50 examples of each type, so 150 examples in total.
 There are four features that are used to describe each example.
 These are the length and width of the sepal and petal.